Tapan Chattopadhyay ( Ph.D., D.Litt. ) :

 Dr. Chattopadhyay has written interesting novels, short stories and articles on subjects as varied as Calcutta cops, liberation of Bangladesh, victimology for common man, spy helping Sir Francis Drake in destroying the Spanish Armada, exploits of Old Calcutta detectives, little known people of the North-East, untold accounts of the Indian revolutionary army INA, Aryan civilization in Ancient Mesopotamia, true location of Ravana's Lanka and so on.

-Moreover, he is the founder vice- president of the Indian Mythological Research Centre, Kolkata, and is the executive editor of its quarterly journal Pouraniki.
+Moreover, he was the founder vice- president of the Indian Mythological Research Centre, Kolkata, and the executive editor of its quarterly journal Pouraniki.

 Chattopadhyay has received the Michael Modhusudan Award and Gold Medal, 2005, for his Bengali novel Nagar Rakshi (Guardians of the City) and the Uttar Banga Natya Jagat Award, 2007, for his book of poems Ekta Samay Ashe (A Time Comes).
 He has also been given the Bartabahak Lifetime Achievement Award in 2008.